-Article 354(1) of the draft CRR states that institutions may provide lower own funds requirements against positions in relevant closely correlated currencies.
-The EBA view is that these ITS should only comprise those 'pair exchange rates' formed by combining each one of the different EU currencies with a list of non-EU currencies which NSAs identified as relevant for their financial institutions.
-No currencies are explicitly excluded as the yearly update process allows incorporating any currencies that may become relevant for institutions in the EU.
+Article 354(1) CRR states that institutions may provide lower own funds requirements against positions in relevant closely correlated currencies.
+Accordingly, these ITS comprise only those 'pair exchange rates' formed by combining each one of the different EU currencies with a list of non-EU currencies which National Supervisory Authorities (NSAs) have identified as relevant for their financial institutions.
+No currencies are explicitly excluded as the yearly update process allows the incorporation of any currencies that may become relevant for institutions in the EU.

-In addition, paragraph 4 of article 354 of the draft CRR states that 'The own funds requirement on the matched positions in currencies of Member States participating in the second stage of the economic and monetary union may be calculated as 1,6 % of the value of such matched positions.'
-Thus, 'currency pairs' resulting from the combination of ERM II currencies (Danish Kroner, Lithuanian Litas and Latvian Lat) and the euro fall outside the scope of the assessment.
-However, the remaining ERM II 'currency pairs' have been assessed.
+In addition, paragraph 4 of article 354 CRR states that 'The own funds requirement on the matched positions in currencies of Member States participating in the second stage of the economic and monetary union may be calculated as 1,6 % of the value of such matched positions.'
+Thus, 'currency pairs' resulting from the combination of ERM II currencies (Danish Krone and Lithuanian Litas) and the euro fall outside the scope of the assessment.
+However, the remaining ERM II 'currency pairs' have to be assessed.